Download ME Preg. Your ultimate guide for all things pregnancy!

 Glucose Challenge Screening.
 This version of the Glucose Tolerance Test is usually done between Weeks 26-28.
 This screens for Gestational Diabetes, a type of diabetes present only when you are pregnant.

-Request an Ultrasound Around Week 28.
-This ultrasound will examine the position of your baby’s umbilical cord and check for the normal development and position of the placenta.
-If your ultrasound is not covered by your insurance company, use your Pregnancy PUR$E towards this test.
-If you and your health care team determine that your baby should have further monitoring following this ultrasound, or you are considered high risk, don’t panic!
+Request Ultrasounds Around Week 28 & 32.
+These ultrasounds will examine the position of your baby’s umbilical cord and check for the normal development and position of the placenta.
+If your ultrasounds are not covered by your insurance company, use your Pregnancy PUR$E towards these scans.
+If you and your health care team determine that your baby should have further monitoring following your ultrasound, or you are considered high risk, don’t panic!
 It is comforting and reassuring to know that your baby is well with frequent monitoring.

 Doppler Ultrasound.
 This ultrasound checks the blood flow within the umbilical cord.
 It can be used to detect umbilical cord issues such as a nuchal cord (the cord encircling the baby’s neck), knots, kinks, twisting, torsion, or if a cord is too long or too short.
 Early detection of all cord issues can allow mom to be monitored more frequently and may help prevent further complications.